 When crafting a success message, remember that most people scan text instead of reading everything.
 Make every word count and avoid irrelevant details.

-• Avoid putting technical information in the message or having people look in another location.
-If it can't be avoided, use a “Learn more” link.
+Avoid putting technical information in the message or having people look in another location.
+If it can't be avoided, use a link to support content.

 It’s important to show possibility once someone has achieved something.
 We want to tell people the result of something, for example ‘you’ve closed the ticket'; how to undo it, for example, ‘ask your space admin to restore the page, if needed’; and the step forward if possible, for example ‘View your new space or set the permissions on your new space’.